 There are few things scarier in life than being audited.
 Even if you believe that you did everything right, the reality is that tax law is complicated.
 Having an IRS audit attorney by your side can give you peace of mind in knowing that your rights and interests are protected.

 With offices in Edina and St. Anthony, the attorneys of Pridgeon & Zoss advise and represent clients throughout Minnesota and Western Wisconsin.
 We work collaboratively with each of our clients to develop a smart strategy for dealing with audits and other tax issues.
-If you have received an audit letter from the IRS or the MDR, you can reach us toll free at 1-866-989-2796 or 952-835-8320; or fill out our online contact form to schedule a consultation with an MN tax lawyer.
+If you have received an audit letter from the IRS or the MDR, you can reach us at or 952-835-8320; or fill out our online contact form to schedule a consultation with an MN tax lawyer.
 We offer an initial consultation discount so we can learn about your tax problem and explain your options to you.